jgm/lcmark/README.md

 For developers
 --------------

-`make` builds the rocks and installs them locally.
+`make` builds the rock and installs it locally.

 `make test` runs some tests.
 These are in `test.t`.
 You'll need the `prove` executable and the `lua-TestMore` rock.